wareya/nazeka/readme.md

 Nazeka is a rikai replacement.

-*Nazeka is not ready for general use yet; it does not yet have all the necessary behaviors that rikai variants have.*
+*(Nazeka is not ready for general use yet; it does not yet have all the necessary behaviors that rikai variants have.**

 This is my first nontrivial javascript work and the code is probably terrible.

-Options:
+# Options

+Nazeka has added many options since it was first created, and they're documented within the options page.
+The following is an example of what options it has:

 - Enabled: whether to search pages for text
 - Compact: definitions on same line or with linebreaks